sguimbard/CIMRL2PAD-OceanWindVectors-ATBD10-V1/_sources/algorithm_performance_assessment.md

 The land-contamination is the first error source for these TOA Tbs resampled at the C- and X-band resolution (using a FWHM window of 15 km in the BG resampling):

 - It is coming from earth emissivity contributions from both inner and outer antenna patterns.
-- When filtering data with distance to nearest coasts greater than or equal to 40 km, the statistics of $ \Delta WS $ evolves toward expected values with a median (and mean) $ \Delta WS \sim 0$ m/s and STD$(\Delta WS) \sim 0.1$ m/s, showing that most of the ‘bad-quality’ retrievals are found in the 40 km coastal band.
+- When filtering data with distance to nearest coasts greater than or equal to 40 km, the statistics of $ \Delta WS $ evolves toward expected values with a median (and mean) $ \Delta WS \sim 0$ m/s and STD$(\Delta WS) \sim 0.1$ m/s, showing that most of the 'bad-quality' retrievals are found in the 40 km coastal band.

 Locally, retrieved SWS error is also found to increase around the eye of the hurricanes.
 This might come from: